efgodward/efgodward.github.io/README.md

 # efgodward.github.io

-This is my repo for General Assembly Front End Web Development Course.
+This is my repo for General Assembly's Front End Web Development Course.